 MUS M410 Composer or Genre (3 cr.)
-P: Junior standing.
+P: T252 Music Theory and Literature IV.
 Life and works of representative composers in historical context or survey of a major musical genre and its historical evolution.
 Emphasis on stylistic development in the music literature studied.